Last weekend the solar cell array for the OSIRIS CubeSat was built. Here are some images of Allen and Matt in the lab.

 Tony Tao, a Junior in Aerospace Engineering and project manager for the OSIRIS CubeSat project, spent the summer of 2008 working for NASA's Jet Propulsion Laboratory through the Space Grant program.
 His work was centered around the mission and data system design for the HyspIRI (Hyperspectral InfraRed Imager) satellite, planned for launch in 2015.

 HyspIRI will collect hyperspectral images from the visible-shortwave to mid-infrared parts of the EM spectrum, which will aid scientists in studying global climate and ecological health.
 This data is extremely large in volume due to its nature (on the order of hundreds of gigabytes per day), and it was the mission of the HyspIRI intern team to design the mission and data systems to handle the scientific data collected by the satellite.
+In recognition of the team's work, JPL has published an article and interview video: [link]

 Wednesday, September 17.
 2008